 Picture it: The meeting is set at Eyrie Vineyards, and several local business owners within the LGBTQIA+ community gather to discuss this year’s Wine Country Pride.
-Amongst them: Two founders of wineries, two founders of a fresh-cut flower shop, the owner of a dance academy, an event coordinator, plus several other impressive individuals.
+Among them: Two founders of wineries, two founders of a fresh-cut flower shop, the owner of a dance academy, an event coordinator, plus several other impressive individuals.
 A man with a pen introduces himself as “the scribe,” and a dog excitedly barks in the background.
 Someone joins from Austin via zoom, and coffee has already been mentioned twice.

 Can it get any more Oregonian than that?